Getting Ready for World Service Business Conference

 The following policy statement was adopted:

-In keeping with Tradition Ten, Overeaters Anonymous has no opinion on bariatric (weight-loss) surgery.
-In the spirit of Tradition Three, Overeaters Anonymous welcomes anyone with a desire to stop eating compulsively, including those who have had bariatric surgery or are contemplating it.
+In keeping with Tradition Ten, Overeaters Anonymous has no opinion on surgical or other medically recommended methods of weight management.
+In the spirit of Tradition Three, Overeaters Anonymous welcomes anyone with a desire to stop eating compulsively.

 2019a Amended 2021.